What is it?

 For Game reward card holders, many of the machines are free to play for an hour a day.

-They can choose to play on Xbox titles or Playstation titles, generally showcasing the latest and most popular games for players.
+They can choose to play on Xbox Ones or PlayStation 4s, generally showcasing the latest and most popular games players will not yet have had the chance to experience.

 Alternatively, users can use the pay-to-play machines, which cost £5 an hour and can be booked in blocks of up to 12 hours.